 Or for the “original” Amsterdam sandwich experience be sure to check out Van Dobben – where as well as savoury bites they can have a chocolate and peanut butter combo that’s like eating a Snickers sandwich!

-I recently came across a clear contender for worst choice of restaurant name in Amsterdam when I noticed a new café in the Old South part of town called Dignita.
-That said, having explored a little further it looks like a cool place for brunch and what’s more it’s fantastic for kids.
-The café is light and spacious, split across three levels and has a small play zone next to a large sharing table.
+The stand out contender for worst choice of restaurant name in Amsterdam is a café called Dignita.
+The original is in the Old South part of town at the bottom corner of the Vondelpark but there’s now a new branch too in the gorgeous Hoftuin garden in the Plantage area.
+It’s an incredibly cool and popular place for brunch and what’s more it’s fantastic for kids.
+The original café is light and spacious, split across three levels and has a small play zone next to a large sharing table.
 Puzzles, blocks and small toys for toddlers along with a lovely menu including kids’ specials with food names like “Eggy” and drinks like the wonderful sounding “Kids’ Fluffy” or hot chocolate made from “Tony’s Chocolonely” (which is Amsterdam’s best chocolate).
-I may need to overcome the name and give it a chance.
+Overcome the name and give it a chance.

 Next up, Vandaag.
 Opposite the convention centre is a place that seems to divide opinion.
 Restaurant Vandaag offers buffet-style meals with the idea that you pay for the length of time you eat rather than how much you eat.
 There’s a huge selection including a dedicated kids’ buffet where they can bake their own cookies as well as a large supervised “kids corner” play area where they “have fun whilst you finish dinner”.
 I’m not sure it’s us (we tend to avoid buffet food at all costs) but it definitely has it’s fans.